-As wellness supervisor and manager of a corporate wellness facility, I use research to design programs that engage employees to take charge of their health.
-The wellness program was nationally recognized in 2016, receiving the GoodLife Fitness Health and Wellness Leadership award for our successful use of surveys and user feedback to guide the member experience.
+I moved back to the corporate world and now manage a corporate wellness facility, overseeing a wellness program that engages employees to take charge of their health.
+We were nationally recognized in 2016, receiving the GoodLife Fitness Health and Wellness Leadership award (yes – that’s me on stage!) for the service improvements seen after gathering and applying user feedback to enhance the member experience within our facility.

 I’m currently completing a master’s degree in interaction design – a natural progression of my skills and experiences.
 My interests include: